 Our team of experienced orthopedic physicians at MedStar Orthopaedic Institute are able to provide you with a wide range of treatment options for managing and overcoming ankle instability.
 We tailor treatment to your unique situation, so we take time to speak with you about your specific injury and medical history.
-Once we have determined the cause of your ankle instability, we work with you to come up with the best physical therapy, exercise therapy, medication, or surgical plan for your condition.
+Once we have determined the cause, we work with you to come up with the best physical therapy, exercise therapy, medication, or surgical plan for your condition.
 Our primary goal is to get you back to your regular activities and to prevent future injuries long-term.

 What is an ankle sprain?

-An ankle sprain occurs when the ankle is moved in an unnatural way, causing the ligaments that support the ankle to stretch beyond their natural capacity.
-An ankle sprain is a common injury, especially among athletes, and can sometimes heal on its own when the sprain is mild.
+A sprain occurs when the ankle is moved in an unnatural way, causing the ligaments that support the ankle to stretch beyond their natural capacity.
+A sprain is a common injury, especially among athletes, and can sometimes heal on its own when the sprain is mild.
 Cases where the sprain is more severe may require surgery by an orthopedic specialist.

 What is ankle instability?

-A sprained ankle can occur any time the foot, leg, or ankle is moved in a way that is unnatural, which strains the ligaments that support the area.
-If you suffer from chronic ankle instability, you may be more prone to ankle sprains.
-There are multiple types of ankle sprains, including inversion sprains and eversion sprains:
+A sprain can occur any time the foot, leg, or ankle is moved in a way that is unnatural, which strains the ligaments that support the area.
+If you suffer from chronic ankle instability, you may be more prone to sprains.
+There are multiple types of sprains, including inversion and eversion sprains:

 Sprains can be caused by: